code-by-matt/flowerpower/README.md

 Final Score: 0.978
 ```

-It takes any number of `C` values as command-line arguments and computes their cross-validation scores.
-Then it calculates a final score using a `C` value that you choose, in this case the second one we input, or `C=100`.

-## What Does It Mean??

-The above results tell us that our classifier performs really well, so long as `C` isn't too small.
+These results mean that the classifier performs really well, so long as `C` isn't too small.
 This means that our data fits a simple pattern really well and is not very susceptible to overfitting.
 The script then

 ---